Welcome to the Orthodox Church!

 If you are new to Orthodoxy, there are many things that may surprise you in our worship.
 Please know that we welcome all visitors and hope that you will feel comfortable asking any questions you might have.

 There is limited parking available behind the church (east side) and on weekends you can also park in the UHS parking lot across the street (just west of the church).

 Our Sunday services begins at 8:15 a.m. (with Orthros/Matins beginning at 8:15 and Divine Liturgy beginning at 9:45).
 Diving Liturgy concludes around 11:20 a.m..
 During the week (non-Sundays) Orthros/Matins begins at 8:30 a.m. and is followed by Divine Liturgy, usually beginning at around 9:20 a.m.
 For Guests coming for the first time, we recommend coming to the Divine Liturgy at 9:45 a.m.

 If you enter through the southwest street-level door (right at the corner of Polk and Ashland), there is a lift to go up to the church.

-While there is no “formal” dress code, Orthodox worshipers tend to dress more formally at services, wearing what might range from business casual to a suit and tie.
+While there is no “formal” dress code, Orthodox worshippers tend to dress more formally at services, wearing what might range from business casual to a suit and tie.

 From September through May, there is a Sunday school program for grade school through middle school.
-Classes begin immediately after the children s’ sermon (which is immediately after the gospel reading).
+Classes begin immediately after Holy Communion.

 In Orthodox worship it is encouraged that children worship with their families.
 The church does not offer child care services.